fguillen/ruby-style-guide/README.md

   end
   ```

+  There is room to improve here, it is not clear in a crowed code to differentiate what
+  methods are private and what not.

 * <a name="def-self-class-methods"></a>
   Use `def self.method` to define class methods.
 This makes the code
   easier to refactor since the class name is not repeated.